 - Neuropathic drugs.
 This category of drugs decreases back pain by impacting your nerve impulses.

-- Your doctor could suggest that you undergo physical therapy to relieve the pain from a problematic disc.
+- Therapy.
+Your doctor could suggest that you undergo physical therapy to relieve the pain from a problematic disc.

 If other treatment options are ineffective, you may need to undergo a discectomy.
 You may be a candidate for discectomy if the pain and numbness persist.
 Interlaminar lumbar discectomy is a minimally invasive procedure that uses a fluoroscope to guide the instruments through the surgery.
 This ensures the incision made is small, and you will experience less scarring from the procedure.